 Antiperspirants/Deodorants and Breast Cancer

-Can antiperspirants or deodorants cause breast cancer?
+Is there a link between antiperspirants or deodorants and breast cancer?

 Aluminum-based compounds are used as the active ingredient in antiperspirants.
-These compounds form a temporary plug within the sweat duct that stops the flow of sweat to the skin's surface.
-Some research suggests that aluminum-based compounds, which are applied frequently and left on the skin near the breast, may be absorbed by the skin and cause estrogen-like (hormonal) effects (3).
+These compounds form a temporary “plug” within the sweat duct that stops the flow of sweat to the skin's surface.
+Some research suggests that aluminum-containing underarm antiperspirants, which are applied frequently and left on the skin near the breast, may be absorbed by the skin and have estrogen-like (hormonal) effects (3).

 Where can someone get more information on breast cancer risk?

 People who are concerned about their breast cancer risk are encouraged to talk with their doctor.